Mid-America Hunting Association is a self guided private land foot hunter organization.

 No knocking on doors or tracking down landowners.
-Make a reservation and hunt.
+Make an online or telephone reservation and hunt.

 Each hunter may scout out his own spots.
 Hang his own stand.
 Choose from day to day where to hunt.
 A chance to cover ground to find a buck of choice rather than pick a spot and hope it works out.

 Kansas deer management units 3, 7, 8, 9, 10, 11, 16.
 Go Kansas deer hunting?

 Iowa zones 4 or 5.
 South Iowa deer hunting?